8ta4/quest/DONTREADME.md

 Instead, `quest` relies on event listeners in the content scripts.

-> How does the viewport adjust when you reveal an answer?
+> Can the viewport adjust when you reveal an answer?
 (Planned)

-When you reveal an answer, the viewport automatically scrolls to the start of the current segment.
-Here's why:

-- Expectation: You probably expect to see new content when you reveal an answer.

-- Context: This adjustment nudges you to read through the whole segment from the top.
-That way, you've got all the context before you reaching the answer.
+Yes, it can!
+Whenever you reveal an answer, the viewport may adjust so that the beginning of the newly revealed content is as close to the top of the screen as possible.
+In most cases, it'll position the content right at the top.
+But, if you're near the end of the document, it might not be able to place it exactly there.

+This viewport adjustment improves your reading experience in several ways:

+1. Consistency: You'll know where to look for the new content.
+It's consistently positioned at the top or as close to it as possible.

+1. Scrolling: If the content is larger than your screen, you'll be able to read as much as possible before needing to scroll again.

+1. Eye Movement: Even when the content can't be placed exactly at the top, it's positioned as high as possible, minimizing how far your eyes need to move.

 > Does `quest` use inline styles, internal styles, or external styles to control the visibility of content?